A Homeschooling Blog Post

 Homeschooling was easier when the children were younger.

 Although it demanded more of my time, it was more straightforward.
 No phones or gadgets vying for their attention.

-For the past three years, we have had a no-phone policy while they are doing school work and I put this down tas one of the reasons I consider our family to be successful homeschoolers.
+For the past three years, we have had a no-phone policy while my kids are doing school work and I put this down as one of the reasons I consider our family to be successful homeschoolers.

 It’s quite hard to police it though.
-Short of putting the phones down my pants, so they can’t find it, both of them always seem to find a way to get hold of their phones.
+Short of putting the phones down my pants, so they can’t find them, both of my kids always seem to find a way to get hold of their phones.